DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 that UserSpecification has never reached that implementation stage before.

 This cache is used by the auto-workflow module to figure out what steps need to be taken to advance the project.

-If a UserSpecification is changed, it cannot be considered "project-consistent" until it has, as necessary, updated the caching for all dependents that may need to update their own integration testing, such that the auto-workflow tool will know to update those integration tests.
+If the current UserSpecification does not exactly match the cached UserSpecification for a given stage, then that stage needs to be revisited by the auto workflow tool.

 ## Task Selection